wp-document-revisions/wp-document-revisions/readme.txt

 In short, "no", because everyone's use would be different.
 The long answer, is "it's really easy to adapt a front end to your needs."
 One site I know of uses a combination of two plugins [count shortcode](http://wordpress.org/extend/plugins/count-shortcode/), which can make a front end to browse documents, especially in coordination with a [faceted search widget](http://wordpress.org/extend/plugins/faceted-search-widget/).
 Because documents are really posts, many built in WordPress features should work based on the query.
 You can modify it with a handful of filters or URL changes, e.g., <code>?post_type=document</code>.
 Also of note, the [code cookbook](https://github.com/benbalter/WP-Document-Revisions-Code-Cookbook) has an example of how to implement a [revision shortcode](https://github.com/benbalter/WP-Document-Revisions-Code-Cookbook/blob/master/revision-shortcode.php).

+= Can WP Document Revisions work in my language? = Yes!
+WP Document Revisions has not been translated *yet*, but is designed to by fully internationalized.
+If you enjoy the plugin and are interested in contributing a translation (it's super easy), please take a look at the [Translating WordPress](http://codex.wordpress.org/Translating_WordPress) page.
+If you do translate the plugin, please be sure to [contact the plugin author](http://ben.balter.com/contact/) so that it can be included in future releases for other to use.

 == Changelog ==

 = 1.0 =